anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter05.md

 In addition to major API versions, some OpenStack services (Nova, Glance, Keystone, Cinder...) support microversions.
 The microversions allow to introduce new features over time.
 In this chapter, the **major version** and **microversion** are specified per service.
-The mentioned microversion is the minimal microversion supported the features requested for CNTT.
+The mentioned microversion is the minimal microversion that supports the features requested for CNTT.
-For the purpose of compliance tests, the chapter also selects amongst the features offered by a service a set of the mandatory features.
+For the purpose of compliance tests, this chapter also identifies the set of the features, offered by a service, that are mandatory for CNTT.

 <a name="5.2"></a>
 ## 5.2.
 Core OpenStack Services APIs